Composite States: General Information

 Composite States in Workflows

-A composite state, which can also be referred to as a parent state, is a state that contains an ordered sequence of nested states and the transitions to and from these states.
-With composite states, you can specify common settings (actions, fields to be updated, and transitions) for a group of states only once—in the composite state that includes these states.
+A composite state of a workflow, which can also be referred to as a parent workflow state, is a workflow state that contains an ordered sequence of nested workflow states and the transitions to and from these states.
+With composite workflow states, you can specify common settings (actions, fields to be updated, and transitions) for a group of workflow states only once—in the composite state that includes these workflow states.

-For each of the states inside the composite state, you can do the following:
+For each of the workflow states inside the composite state, you can do the following:

-• Specify whether this state should be skipped by using a skip condition
+• Specify whether this workflow state should be skipped by using a skip condition

-• Specify a transition to the next state inside the composite state instead of a transition to a specific state
+• Specify a transition to the next workflow state inside the composite state instead of a transition to a specific workflow state

-• Specify a transition to the state that is the next one after the composite state if this composite state is itself a nested state in another composite state
+• Specify a transition to the workflow state that is the next one after the composite state if this composite state is itself a nested workflow state in another composite state

 • Override the settings inherited from the composite state, if needed

-A record created on a form cannot be in a composite state; it can only be in one of its nested states.
-When a record enters any nested state in a composite state, the system checks the skip condition specified for this state, if one has been defined.
-If the condition is fulfilled, the system does the following for the current state:
+The workflow for a record created on a form cannot be in a composite state; it can only be in one of its nested workflow states.
+When the workflow for a record enters any nested state in a composite state, the system checks the skip condition specified for this workflow state, if one has been defined.
+If the condition is fulfilled, the system does the following for the current workflow state:

 1. Assigns the default values for the fields as specified on the State Properties tab of the Workflow (Tree View) page for the form if the current state is the initial state of the workflow

-2. Does not check the fields that should be updated when the record enters the state and leaves it
+2. Does not check the fields that should be updated when the workflow for the record enters the state and leaves it

-3. Does not check any of the workflow settings, and moves the record to the next state inside the composite state
+3. Does not check any of the workflow settings, and moves the workflow for the record to the next state inside the composite state

-If no skip condition is specified, the system uses the typical workflow for this state.
-This means that the transitions are triggered only by actions or event handlers, and the system does not check the skip condition again while the record remains in this state.
+If no skip condition is specified, the system uses the configuration for this workflow state.
+This means that the transitions are triggered only by actions or event handlers, and the system does not check the skip condition again while the workflow for the record remains in this state.

 Creation of a Composite State